lambohamp/WP_Ansible/README.md

 # Usage:

 Download WordPress files and place them to the same directory with wp.yml, vars.yml and Vagrantfile.
-Edit the vars.yml to suit your needs and run the command below:
+Edit vars.yml to suit your needs and run the command below:

 sudo vagrant up